sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Trying FF nightly vs. my test server and getting a ESNI decode error, checking...
+  Looks like the ESNI decrypt is failing.
+I guess back to checking with the NSS standalone tester is next.

 - I need to fix ``SSL_SESSION_print`` to handle ESNI better by adding covername to ``SSL_SESSION.ext`` IIRC ext.hostname and ext.encservername are handled differently on client and server at the moment.
 Simplest fix is probably to add